kiminh/kNNBandit/README.md

 ### Algorithm files
 In order to execute different configurations, we include in the folder `configs` the optimal configurations for the different datasets we used in the paper.
 Each row represents the configuration for a single algorithm.

+### Random seed
+It is possible to set a random seed for the experiments, so that the selection of users, as well as the selection of items when selected at random, is the same when the experiment is repeated.
+For that, in the output directory, just add a file named `rngseed` containing the seed in the first line.

 ### Output example
 The output of both programs is the same: for each algorithm in the comparison, a file will be created.
 The name of the file will be the same as the chosen algorithm configuration.
 Each of the output files has the following format: